thu-ml/RoboticsDiffusionTransformer/README.md

 ### 2. How many steps are recommended for fine-tuning RDT?

 Regardless of the batch size you select, it is recommended to train for at least 150K steps to achieve optimal results.

+### 3. What to do if t5-xxL is too large to store in GPU memory?

+1. Do not load T5-XXL in your GPU memory when training.
+Pre-compute language embeddings in advance.
+2. Set `OFFLOAD_DIR` to enable CPU offloading in `scripts/encode_lang_batch.py` and `scripts/encode_lang.py`.
+3. Use smaller versions of t5 like t5-base instead of t5-xxL.

 ## Citation